simonmichael/hledger_site/src/index.md

 Transactions are recorded in a journal file.
 You don't have to edit this directly, but many people do.
-This simple format, invented by the Ledger project, unlocks Plain Text Accounting and Double Entry Bookkeeping.
+This simple format, invented by the Ledger project, is the key to understanding Plain Text Accounting and Double Entry Bookkeeping.

 ```journal
 ; ~/.hledger.journal